ChristopheRappold/FullReco_SimuPhase1/README.md

 input/
 field/

-The following directories are mendatory : geo/, src/, src/.deps and lib/.
+The following directories are mandatory : geo/, src/, src/.deps and lib/.
 If lib or .deps is missing just:
 ```sh
 mkdir lib